Nabiha-Nasir/stochastic-Bayesian-games/README.md

 **Outputs:** From this code we get the updated vector payoff alpha_vector which is a row vector.
 It provides the vector payoff over player 2's state for all possible action set (at,bt) of the current stage t.
 If the current action of player 1 and 2 is 'a' and 'b' then we can get the updated mu using the following two line of code.

-col_index_alpha=(a-1)*B*l+(b-1)*l
+col_index_alpha=(a-1)* B* l+(b-1)* l

 nu=alpha_vector(1,col_index_alpha+1:col_index_alpha+l);

-#### 5.2 The LP code of player 2 (provided in ??????????????)
+#### 5.2 The LP code of player 2 (provided in [fn_dual_game_2nd_P2](https://github.com/Nabiha-Nasir/stochastic-Bayesian-games/blob/ad98cf1406b1d8756714a8e42e933cb0e46423f3/finite%20long%20horizon/window_by_window_method/unitilities/fn_dual_game_2nd_P2.m))

-**Inputs:** ?????????????? detailed explanation of the inputs if other than something introduced in section 2

-**Outputs:** ???????????????? detailed explanation of outputs and how to use them.
+**Inputs:** The LP of player 2 can be solved by using the function **[beta_vector] = fn_dual_game_2nd_P2(T,A,B,k,l,lm,G,P,Q,q,mu,Y_star)**.
+Here, T is the total number of stages in the game, A and B are the number of actions of player 1 and 2, respectively. k is the number of private state of player 1 and l is the number of private state of player 2. lm is to create discounted game.
+The value of lm should be between 0 to 1.
+If lm<1 and the number of stages of the game is finite then it creates truncated discounted game.
+If lm<1 and the number of stages of the game is infinite then it creates discounted game.
+P is the transition matrices of player 1.
+The matrix form of P is **P_{at, bt}(k,k')**.
+It provides a probability matrix of player 1's state to jump from one state (k) to another state (k') when the current action of player 1 is at and player 2 is bt.
+Q is the transition matrices of player 2.
+The matrix form of Q is **Q_{at, bt}(l,l')**.
+It provides a probability matrix of player 2's state to jump from one state (l) to another state (l') when the current action of player 1 is at and player 2 is bt. q is a row vector which the independent initial probability of player 2's initial state.
+For example, q=[q1 q2 q3] where q1 is the probability of player 2's initial state to be 1.
+G is the payoff matrix and its matrix form is G_{kt,lt}(at, bt). mu is the initial vector payoff over player 1's state which provides the probability distribution over player 1's private state k.
+We get the value of mu from primal game LP of player 2.
+Y_star is the optimal strategy of player 2 at stage 1 which we can get using primal or dual game LP of player 2.

+**Outputs:** From this code we get the updated vector payoff beta_vector which is a row vector.
+It provides the vector payoff over player 1's state for all possible action set (at,bt) of the current stage t.
+If the current action of player 1 and 2 is 'a' and 'b' then we can get the updated mu using the following two line of code.

+col_index_beta=(a-1)* B* k+(b-1)* k;
+mu=beta_vector(1,col_index_beta+1:col_index_beta+k);

 ### 6. How to use these codes

 If your application has short horizon (2-3 stages), the action based strategy introduced in Section 3 is suitable.
-The detailed usage is provided in folder ??????
+The detailed usage is provided in folder [action based strategy for short horizon cases](https://github.com/Nabiha-Nasir/stochastic-Bayesian-games/tree/main/action%20based%20strategy%20for%20short%20horizon%20cases)

 If your application has long horizon (>3 stages), the sufficient statistic based strategy is more suitable.
-The detailed algorithm based on the LPs introduced above is given in folder ???? and ?????
+The detailed algorithm based on the LPs introduced above is given in folder [finite long horizon](https://github.com/Nabiha-Nasir/stochastic-Bayesian-games/tree/main/finite%20long%20horizon) and [infinite horizon](https://github.com/Nabiha-Nasir/stochastic-Bayesian-games/tree/main/infinite%20horizon)

 ## References